Archive for the ‘Writing’ Category

 1 slice of fiber-rich toast

 Breakfasts like this have helped me lose weight and keep it under control for years now.
-It’s not for everyone, but it’s balanced and nutritious.
-If you’d like to share your breakfast creations, please do so!
-I’m always on the lookout for healthy alternatives.
+It’s not for everyone, but it’s balanced and nutritious, and it keeps me feeling full for longer.

 What was Walt Whitman talking about in Leaves of Grass?